FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/using_python_pkgs_with_pyspark.md

  **DataScientist**: "I deployed my virtual envs on all hosts two weeks ago, now my production code fails occasionally with missing imports."<br />
  **SysAdmin**: "Well, we added a few more nodes a week ago... did you push your envs to those?"

 In order to prevent situations like this we want to deploy our application with all its dependencies bundled every time we run it, just like you would to with a jar file in Scala.
 Since Python is not a compiled language this task sounds easier than it actually is.
 This observation is recognized as a problem and several issues ([SPARK-13587][] & [SPARK-16367][]) suggest solutions but none are implemented yet.
 So we are coming to the point were things get interesting and our goal is set.
-Coming up with a solution that that allows bundling all requirements together with the actual PySpark application and of course it should not be too hacky ;-)
+Coming up with a solution that allows bundling all requirements together with the actual PySpark application and of course it should not be too hacky ;-)

-Luckily, PySpark provides the functions [sc.addFile][] and [sc.addPyFile][] that allow us uploading files to every node in our cluster, even Python modules and egg files in case of the latter.
+Luckily, PySpark provides the functions [sc.addFile][] and [sc.addPyFile][] which allow us uploading files to every node in our cluster, even Python modules and egg files in case of the latter.
 Unfortunately, there is no way to upload wheel files which are needed for binary Python packages like Numpy, Pandas and so on.
 As a data scientist you cannot live without those.
 At first sight this looks pretty bad but thanks to the wheel format all we have to do is upload with ``sc.addFile`` and unpack them, even the ``PYTHONPATH`` will be correctly set for us by PySpark.
 So in theory, we have already all the tools we need but how do we get the proper wheel files?
 First we check the Python version we want to use on Spark, in my case that is Python 3.4 on Cloudera cdh5.11.0.
 Now on some Linux, which needs to be compatible with the Linux on your Spark distribution, we create an Anaconda environment with the exact same Python version:

 ```bash
 conda create -n py34 python=3.4